Last Updated on September 21, 2023 by Mark Ursell

 SMA H23 =AVERAGE(F4:F23) Upper Bollinger Band I23 =H23+(STDEVPA(F5:F23)$I$3) Lower Bollinger Band J23 =H23-(STDEVPA(F5:F23)$J$3)

 You can learn how to backtest your trading strategies using a Tradinformed Backtest Model.
 The models are built using Excel and you can use them to test on any timeframe and market.
 See the latest models in the Tradinformed Shop.

 The real power of Bollinger Bands becomes evident when they areJohn Bollinger – Bollinger on Bollinger Bands

 combined with indicators.

 Not many technical indicators have been so memorably named after their creator as Bollinger Bands.
 Bollinger on Bollinger Bands is an excellent guide to trading with the bands.
-This book has a phenomenal amount of information showing how the inventor uses them to trade.
+This book has phenomenal information showing how the inventor uses them to trade.

 It also contains some interesting historical detail about the background of how John Bolinger created the bands.

 You can see more by checking out the book on Amazon: Bollinger on Bollinger Bands

 If you are eager to take your trading strategies and market analysis to the next level, consider exploring Tradinformed Excel Backtest Models.
 These Excel-based models will help you design, optimize and track your trading strategies.